Learning in large companies is often irrelevant, boring and yet compulsory.

 The future of learning: what companies need to change

-We’ve already talked about the product, which is different.
+That now already talked about the product, which is different.
 What do you do differently at ATTAIN, what do you do?

-But people don’t learn like that.
-People don’t learn because there’s something that only costs 50 pounds.
+But people don't learn that way.
+People don't learn because there's something that only costs 50 pounds.
 It takes half an hour and 10,000 others do it.
 People learn because they are curious, because they want to be better, because they want to develop a skill.
 And people learn in completely different ways.
 They learn by trying things out: Give them a set of Lego bricks to put together.
-If it doesn’t work, they put it back together again.
+If it doesn't work, they put it back together again.
 People learn exponentially, learn by playing, people learn by interacting with others.

 Attain has taken these principles as its guiding principle.
 Every learning experience we create is built on 5 principles

-Purpose, Social, Application, Variety und Fun.
+Purpose, Social, Application, Variety and Fun.

 We simply believe that people learn much better, more effectively, faster and also with each other and collectively much better when these learning principles are applied.